ishaanbhagwat/java-tankwar-game/README.md

 ## Technologies Used

 - **JavaFX**: For building the graphical user interface (GUI) and handling game rendering and animations.
+- **Design Patterns**: Utilized Factory pattern to build Player/AI Tanks and walls, singleton pattern for game state, observer pattern for artifact rendering and state pattern for Tank Health and Respawn.
-- **Design Patterns**: Various design patterns like Factory, Singleton, and Observer are used to structure the code and ensure scalability and maintainability.
+, Singleton, and Observer are used to structure the code and ensure scalability and maintainability.
 - **Object-Oriented Programming**: Emphasis on OOP principles to create reusable, modular code, and design components like tanks, bullets, and the map.

 ## Installation